Documentation

 InfluxDB API reference

-This page documents an earlier version of InfluxDB.
-InfluxDB v2 is the latest stable version.
-See the equivalent InfluxDB v2 documentation: InfluxDB v2 API.
+This page documents an earlier version of InfluxDB OSS.
+InfluxDB OSS v2 is the latest stable version.
+See the equivalent InfluxDB v2 documentation: InfluxDB HTTP API.

 The InfluxDB API provides a simple way to interact with the database.
-It uses HTTP response codes, HTTP authentication, JWT Tokens, and basic authentication, and responses are returned in JSON.
+It uses HTTP authentication and JWT Tokens.
+Responses use standard HTTP response codes and JSON format.

 The following sections assume your InfluxDB instance is running on localhost port 8086 and HTTPS is not enabled.
 Those settings are configurable.